siobhanlgorman/favoureats/README.md

 #### Epic: Set up admin page for admin to manage recipe posts, reviews and site users
 #### User Stories:
   * As a site admin I can CRUD draft recipe posts so that I can complete the recipes later (must-have / complete)
-  * As a Site Admin I can CRUD posts so that I can manage my site content (must-have / complete)
+  * As a Site Admin I can CRUD recipes so that I can manage my site content (must-have / complete)
   * As a site admin I can approve reviews so that I can filter out inappropriate content (must-have / complete)
   * As an admin I can view the number of likes on a recipe post so that I can know which are the most popular
   * As an admin I can view reviews of a recipe post so that I can read the commentary on a recipe